|

 /// <summary>

-/// Picks the most specific localized "why MSBuild server was unavailable" sub-message for
+/// Picks the most specific localized "why MSBuild server was not used" sub-message for the user-visible

 /// </summary>